matsmaiwald/matsmaiwald.github.io/_posts/2020-05-13-Bayesian-vs-Frequentist-AB-testing.markdown

 ![Prior](/assets/plots/prior.png)

 Of course, there are different ways we could have chosen the prior.
 First of all, if we had prior information regarding Dirk and Shaq, we could have chosen different priors for the two (in this example we are assuming no prior knowledge specific to the players).
-Similarly, we could have used data on other NBA players to fit our prior (you can read more about in an excellent blog post by David Robinson [(here)](http://varianceexplained.org/r/empirical_bayes_baseball/).
+Similarly, we could have used data on other NBA players to fit our prior (you can read more about in an excellent blog post by David Robinson (see reference at the end).

 #### Specifying the likelihood and approximating the posterior
 With our prior at hand, we only need to specify our likelihood model as binomial, set the number of samples we would like to draw from the posterior (we'll go with 10k for now), link the prior and the likelihood and `pymc3` will do the rest for us.
 For convenience, we will also define the difference between the Dirk's and Shaq's posterior as its own deterministic distribution.